Best Companies to Remove Late Payments from Credit Reports in July 2026

 At least 16% of Americans have a bad credit score, which is a FICO score below 580.
 Having bad credit can make it harder to get approved by lenders, and it also leads to higher interest rates on loans.

-While several factors affect your credit score, one of the biggest factors is payment history.
-If you’ve missed payments or have negative marks on your credit reports, some credit repair agencies can help get these derogatory items removed.
+While many factors can influence your credit score, your payment history is one of the most critical.
+If you’ve missed payments or noticed negative marks on your credit reports, credit repair agencies can assist in removing these unfavorable items.

 Here is a list of some of the best companies that remove late payments from credit reports and how they can help improve your credit scores.